particle-iot/docs/src/content/reference/device-os/firmware.md

 around `std::vector<char>` with additional convenience methods for encoding the data.

 The `Variant` class has been extended to store arbitrary binary data in a `Buffer`.
-A Variant containing a `Buffer` cannot be serialized to JSON or deserialized from JSON as JSON does not support binary values.
+A Variant containing a `Buffer` cannot be serialized to JSON or deserialized from JSON on-device using the `toJSON()` and `fromJSON()` methods but can when publishing an event to the cloud.
+See [Typed publish](/reference/device-os/typed-publish/) for more information.

 ### constructor(size) [Buffer class]